 Clearly, it’s time for a new approach.
 In this article, our enterprise sales experts explain how you can not only optimize CRM systems for sellers, but combine CRM data with human insights to power the success of your entire sales team.

-So you need to chuck your old top-down approach to CRM, which privileges management’s perspective, and reboot your system from a sales rep’s perspective.
+So you need to chuck your old top-down approach to your account based marketing CRM, which privileges management’s perspective, and reboot your system from a sales rep’s perspective.

 To wit, here are three steps to help you get there.